 Some hosting providers require further DNS changes to point a domain to their servers.
 They may provide A and CNAME records you need to add to your WordPress.com domain.

 To point your domain to a site hosted with GoDaddy also requires changing the A and CNAME records but we have created some specific, detailed instructions for that particular provider.

 Which of these options is the best for me?

-If your new host supports incoming domain registration transfers, it may be easier to have both the domain registration and the hosting in the same place.
+If your new host supports incoming domain transfers, it may be easier to have both your domain and your hosting managed in the same place.